Skip to content

 7. What have I enjoyed writing the most, and how can I make my next project more like that?

-Okay, now you’ve journaled.
+Okay, you’ve journaled.
+Now what?

 You may immediately know what to do.
 Sometimes just writing it down makes everything obvious.
 Every time you journal, you give the brain a chance to blow you away.